2022 Hamilton, Ontario, municipal election: Ward 14 - West Mountain

-Ward 14's incumbent councillor, Terry Whitehead, was first elected in 2003 and has not announced any intentions for 2022.
+Ward 14's incumbent councillor, Terry Whitehead, was first elected in 2003 and had not announced any intentions for 2022.
 Offered an opportunity to declare his intentions by the Hamilton Mountain News in January 2022, Whitehead did not respond to the paper's inquiries.
 In May 2022, the Hamilton Spectator reported that Whitehead was waiting to be medically cleared to run for re-election.
-On 13 May, in an interview with Hamilton Spectator reporter Scott Radley, Whitehead announced he would be seeking re-election, indicating that he had considered retirement, but that left-wing activists had prompted him to run again, saying that there were "barbarians are at the gates wanting it [Hamilton City Council] to go even further left."
+On 13 May, in an interview with Hamilton Spectator reporter Scott Radley, Whitehead announced that he would be seeking re-election, indicating that he had considered retirement, but that left-wing activists had prompted him to run again, saying that there were "barbarians are at the gates wanting it [Hamilton City Council] to go even further left."
 During the interview, Whitehead called for Councillors Maureen Wilson (Ward 1 - Chedoke Cootes) and Nrinder Naan (Ward 3 - Hamilton Centre) to be defeated, attacked Mayor Eisenberger, and said some city hall staff were "duds".
 Whitehead was absent from city hall after his second reprimand for harassing staff and councillors, and announced via press release on the day municipal nominations closed that he would not run again.

 The first candidate to register was Kojo Damptey, a local musician and chair of the Hamilton Centre for Civic Inclusion.
 Damptey was endorsed by the Hamilton and District Labour Council.
-Brian Lewis, a community volunteer registered on May 2 and has been endorsed by CUPE Local 5167.
+Brian Lewis, a community volunteer, registered on May 2, and was endorsed by CUPE Local 5167.
 Local Colleen Wicken, a previous staffer with incumbent councillor Terry Whitehead, registered to run on 30 June.
 Wicken sought the office of Ward 8 councillor in 2018 and placed fourth.